Dover Car Rental Comparison

 Religious Society of Friends Meetinghouse is another important attraction for Christians.
 This building was built in 1768 in Dover, on 141 Central Avenue and its initial purpose was to serve as a gathering place for Quakers, the followers of a specific Christian doctrine.
 In order to preserve the heritage of Dover-New-Hampshire, this building was also listed on the National Register of Historic Places – in 1980.

 Woodman Institute Museum is also located in Dover and is a museum dedicated to history, arts and science.
 Annie Woodman was a local that donated 100.000 $ for the construction of this museum, to encourage education in her city.
 This is where the name of the museum comes from.
 It opened in 1916 and the building of this Dover museum hit the National Register of Historic Places in 1980.

-Dover, New Hampshire, United States
+United States, New Hampshire, United States